Slackadays/Clipboard/man/man.md

 ### **TMPDIR**

+Set this environment variable to the directory that Clipboard (and other programs) will use to hold the items you cut or copy into temporary clipboards.

+### **CLIPBOARD_TMPDIR**

+Set this environment variable to the directory that only Clipboard will use to hold the items you cut or copy into a temporary directory.

+### **CLIPBOARD_PERSISTDIR**

-Set this environment variable to the directory that Clipboard will use to hold the items you cut or copy.
+Set this environment variable to the directory that only Clipboard will use to hold the items you cut or copy into a persistent directory.

+### **CLIPBOARD_ALWAYS_PERSIST**

+Set this environment variable to make Clipboard always use persistent clipboards.

 ### **NO_COLOR**